paulheading/TreehouseTaskSeven/README.md

 ## Instructions

-Open folder locally in terminal and type `npm start`
+Open folder locally in terminal and type `npm start`, then visit `http://localhost:3000` in your web browser.

 ## Screengrab